 Activities per year

-FingerprintDive into the research topics of 'Tannaitic Aramaic: Methodological Remarks and a Test Case'.
+FingerprintDive into the research topics of 'The effect of green Mediterranean diet on cardiometabolic risk; A randomised controlled trial'.
 Together they form a unique fingerprint.

 Shai, I., Shelef, I. & Brickner, D.

 1/01/17 → 31/03/19